Ballet Yuma Company Dancers:

-Lily is the sixteen year old daughter of Cam and Emma Cong.
-A sophomore at Cibola High School, this is Lily’s twelfth year dancing at Yuma Ballet Academy and her fourth year as a company member.
+Lily is the seventeen-year-old daughter of Cam and Emma Cong.
+As a junior at Cibola High School, this is Lily’s fifth year as a company dancer having thirteen years of dancing experience at Yuma Ballet Academy.
 She is an Honor Roll student who loves listening to classical music and laughing with her dad.
-Lily was honored to have received a full scholarship to the National Choreography Intensive in July of 2015.
-Lily has future hopes of going to college and continuing to dance beyond high school.
+Lily was honored to have received a full scholarship to the National Choreography Intensive for both the years of 2015 and 2017.
+Lily has also been awarded a half scholarship to the Oklahoma City Ballet for 2018.
+Lily has future goals of going to college and continuing dance beyond high school.

 Sunnie Arias Shephard

 Sunnie is the sixteen-year-old daughter of Dawn Shephard and Cedric Shephard Jr. As a sophomore attending Gila Ridge High School, this is her first year as a First Company member of Yuma Ballet.
 Sunnie has eleven years of dancing experience, and she intends on continuing dancing after high school.
 Sunnie enjoys attending nursing classes and will be attending HOSA for sports medicine; she also enjoys spending time with her family and friends.
 Sunnie would like to pursue a career in child psychology and modeling.